Feline fatty liver disease at a glance

-- Once your cat has been medically stabilised, he will be sent home with a feeding tube and the owner will need to continue to support him nutritionally until he is able to eat on his own.
-Food will need to be warmed slightly prior to administration.
-The feeding tube will need to be cleaned before and after every meal.
-During this time, the cat should be offered food to see if he will eat on his own, once he is reliably eating of his own accord, the feeding tube can be removed.
-It can take around 6 weeks for the appetite to return to normal.
+- Most cats will go home with a feeding tube which will enable the owner to support the cat nutritionally until he can eat on his own.
+Warm food to body temperature before administration and clean the tube before and after every meal.
+During this time, offer the cat food to see if he will eat on his own.
+It can take around six weeks for the appetite to return to normal.

-- Antibiotics may be continued for 2-4 to support liver function.
+- Oral antibiotics for 2-4 weeks to support liver function.

 Cats who have had hepatic lipidosis are at greater risk of developing it in the future, so owners need to be watchful for signs of anorexia.